A.E. Waite’s Vision: Two Tarots to Rule Them All

 PART ONE: Playing to both the public and the inner circle of his mystery school, one of the occult Tarot's founding fathers gave the world a double dose of beauty

-NOTE: THIS IS THE FIRST PART OF A TWO-PART SERIES ON WOODRUFF.
+NOTE: THIS IS THE FIRST PART OF A THREE-PART SERIES ON WOODRUFF.

-★ PART TWO WILL BE EXCLUSIVE TO MY PAID SUBSCRIBERS ★
+★ PARTS TWO & THREE WILL BE EXCLUSIVE TO MY PAID SUBSCRIBERS ★

 THERE’S PROBABLY A FORGOTTEN A.E.
 Waite and Pamela Colman Smith Tarot deck stashed somewhere in your kitchen drawer—still waiting to reveal its secrets during the next full moon.